Chile country brief

 The Australia-Chile Social Security Agreement, signed in 2003, improved social security protection for those who have lived and/or worked in both Australia and Chile.
 The social security agreement also exempts Australian employers from the need to provide Chile social security support for Australian employees sent temporarily to work in Chile, provided the employee remains covered in Australia, by compulsory superannuation arrangements.
 Further information is available on the Australian Taxation Office website.

 Australian companies are significant investors in Chile.
 Chile's relatively open business environment has made it an ideal base for Australian companies looking to expand into Latin America.
-Over 100 Australian companies with over 180 projects are actively trading in Chile.
+Over 100 Australian companies (including 25 ASX200 companies) with over 180 projects are actively trading in Chile.
 More than half of the Australian or Australian-affiliated companies with offices in Chile are related to the mining industry, though this has diversified in recent years.
 ABS figures show that total Australian investment in Chile was $2.330 billion in 2011 and $2.7 billion in 2012.
 Significant Australian private-sector investors include BHP Billiton, Rio Tinto, Origin Energy, Orica (chemicals) and Pacific Hydro (power generation).
 The CSIRO Chile Centre of Excellence in Mining and Minerals Processing, co-funded by the Chilean government and supported by local universities and major industry partners, has offices in Santiago and Antofagasta.

 Short-term visitor numbers are growing since Qantas began direct flights from Sydney to Santiago in March 2012, in addition to LAN services via Auckland, which commenced in 2002.
 Chilean tourism authorities recorded the arrival of more than 33,321 Australians in 2011, which grew by 37 per cent to 41,459 in 2012.